vandermeerlab/hc_hyperalign/README.md

 # hc_hyperalign

-The codebase of the paper: [Between-subject prediction reveals a shared representational geometry in the rodent hippocampus](https://www.biorxiv.org/content/10.1101/2020.01.27.922062v1) (This project was started at 2018 [MIND](https://summer-mind.github.io/) hackthon.)
-The idea of the project is to investigate relationship of ensemble hippocampal (place) cells activity between different experimental conditions across subjects using hyperalignment.
+The codebase of the paper: [Between-subject prediction reveals a shared representational geometry in the rodent hippocampus](https://www.biorxiv.org/content/10.1101/2020.01.27.922062v1) The main idea of this paper (which was started at 2018 [MIND](https://summer-mind.github.io/) hackthon.) is to reveal a shared relationship in ensemble hippocampal (place) cells activity between different experimental conditions (left and right running trials on a T-maze in this case) across subjects using hyperalignment.

 ## Entry points